microsoft/windows-ai-electron/README.md

 </Capabilities>
 ```

+Add identity to Electron process (required for many Windows SDK and Windows App SDK API's):

 ```bash
 yarn winapp node add-electron-debug-identity
 ```

 ### 6. Use winapp-windows-ai

-Create a `preload.js` file at the root of your project.
+Create a `preload.js` file at the root of your project:

-`preload.js`:

 ```javascript
 const { contextBridge } = require("electron");